Mossio/hashira-rails/README.md

 ## Spring

-Hashira uses [spring](https://github.com/rails/spring) by default.
+Your Rails app will be generated with [Spring](https://github.com/rails/spring) by default.
 It makes Rails applications load faster, but it might introduce confusing issues around stale code not being refreshed.
 If you think your application is running old code, run `spring stop`.
 And if you'd rather not use spring, add `DISABLE_SPRING=1` to your login file.

 ## Dependencies

-Hashira requires the latest version of Ruby.
+In order to use this gem, you must have the latest version of Ruby.

-Some gems included in Hashira have native extensions.
-You should have GCC installed on your machine before generating an app with Hashira.
+Some gems included in your app will have native extensions.
+You should have GCC installed on your machine before generating an app.

 Use [OS X GCC Installer](https://github.com/kennethreitz/osx-gcc-installer/) for Snow Leopard (OS X 10.6).